SouleymaneSy7/SouleymaneSy7/README.md

 <!-- Section 4: Introduction -->

 <p align="center">
   Greetings, fellow web enthusiast!
-I am **Souleymane** 👋, and this is where my front-end magic happens. ✨💻 <br>
+I am <b>Souleymane</b> 👋, and this is where my front-end magic happens. ✨💻 <br>
-  **Join me in the dynamic world of frontend web development, where code transforms into captivating user interfaces, and digital experiences come to life.** In this realm, we celebrate the art of crafting beautiful web solutions and staying on the cutting edge of the front-end technologies.
+  <b>Join me in the dynamic world of frontend web development, where code
+  transforms into captivating user interfaces, and digital experiences come to life.</b> In this realm, we celebrate the art of crafting beautiful web solutions and staying on the cutting edge of the front-end technologies.
 </p>